Korea Aerospace Industries (KAI) enjoyed a strong second quarter on the back of government orders for key aircraft programmes.

 Net profits rose fivefold to W55.4 billion.

-The company attributes its strong performance to large scale domestic orders, namely the first production order for the developmental KF-21 fighter and an agreement to provide aerostructures for advanced air mobility company Eve.
+The company attributes its strong performance to large-scale domestic orders, namely the first production order for the developmental KF-21 fighter and an agreement to provide aerostructures for advanced air mobility company Eve.

-In addition, the company generated revenue from work on the KUH-1 Surion programme, specifically the MUH-1 Marineon variant for the South Korean marines, and the minesweeping variant for the navy.
+In addition, the company generated revenue from work on the KUH-1 Surion programme, specifically the MUH-1 Marineon variant for the South Korean marines, and a minesweeping variant for the navy.
 KAI also continued work on the TA-50 trainer programme.

 “Performance has significantly improved due to the stable performance of our main domestic businesses, increased volume in the civil aircraft business, and full-scale sales of finished aircraft exports to Poland [and others],” says KAI president Kang Gu-young.